Order of Timor-Leste: Criteria and award procedure

-The President of East Timor may present the Order of Timor-Leste on his own initiative, by the proposal of the National Parliament, or by a proposal of the Council of Ministers.
+The President of Timor-Leste may present the Order of Timor-Leste on his own initiative, by the proposal of the National Parliament, or by a proposal of the Council of Ministers.
 The Minister of Defence and Security and the Chief of Staff of the Armed is consulted when the order is to be presented to East Timorese or foreign military personnel.
 The Minister of Defence and Security and the General Commander of Timor-Leste's National Police Force is consulted whenever the order is to be presented to East Timorese or foreign members of police forces.
 The Foreign Minister is consulted whenever the order is to be presented to a foreigner.

 Grades

 The Order of Timor-Leste is presented in four grades: